[click here to go to www.learnontheinternet.co.uk]

 Introduction to Malham

 Malham is a small village in the Pennines.
-It is located towards the southern base of the Yorkshire Dales National Park .
+It is located towards the southern base of the Yorkshire Dales National Park.
 Malham is an example of a tourist honeypot.
 The Malham area of the The Yorkshire Dales National Park is an excellent case study of a limestone area.

-Limestone Features
+Limestone Features at Malham

 The area in and around Malham is home to a range of limestone features.
 The map below provides evidence of these.